-Note: Software specialists do not recommend using goto structures, but e.g. the structure of the example above may be useful.
-If you want to use several sections from a file, you can define a driver include file which contains just ;incl(,from->)-lines
+Note: Software specialists do not recommend using goto structures, but e.g. the structure of the example above may be useful (it works like calling a subroutine).
+If you want to use several sections from a file, you can define a driver include file which contains just ;incl(,from->) - lines